NextGen Learning To Elevate Your Airway Practice

 To stay relevant means changing with the times.
 How have these devices evolved?

 So why do you even need to use tube introducers?
-What is the point if we have video laryngoscopes and endotracheal tubes with stylets?
+What is the point of having video laryngoscopes and endotracheal tubes with stylets?
 Aren’t these devices a thing of the past?
-Not so fast….
+Not so fast…

 classic bougie style